oracle-samples/cclunit-framework/cclunit-framework-source/doc/CCLUTMOCKING.md

 \null = null (no value will be inserted into the column)

 @param tableName
-&nbsp;&nbsp;&nbsp;&nbsp;The table to which the data will be added.
+&nbsp;&nbsp;&nbsp;&nbsp;The name of the source table for the mock table to which the data will be added.
 @param rowData
-&nbsp;&nbsp;&nbsp;&nbsp;A pipe-delimited string of data to be inserted into the table.
+&nbsp;&nbsp;&nbsp;&nbsp;A pipe-delimited string of data to be inserted into the mock table.

 Example:
 call cclutDefineMockTable("person", "person_id|name_last|name_first|birth_dt_tm", "f8|vc|vc|dq8")